Backcountry Skiing Etiquette: The Dos and Don’ts

 Backcountry skiing on Teocalli Mountain, Crested Butte, Colorado.
 Photo: Dominic Gawel

-In the midst of the COVID-19 Pandemic, there has been a massive influx of skiers entering the backcountry.
+Since the COVID-19 Pandemic, a massive influx of skiers has entered the backcountry.
 With this, it is important to understand backcountry skiing etiquette.
 Remember, before you enter the backcountry, know before you go and get an avalanche education.

 DO – Practice Leave No Trace Principles